Abadrausar/Rubble-/rubble/Rubble Readme.txt

 If you use OSX or linux, 32 bit binarys for these OSes can be found in the "raw/rubble" directory.
 If you want 64 bit binarys you can compile them yourself.

-Documentation for all NCA4 script commands are in "raw/rubble/nca docs", the file "NCA4.nca" is syntax/code examples.
-You may also want to look at "raw/source/base/base_templates.txt" for more advanced examples.

 ==============================================
 Configure:
 ==============================================